doruit/Browsing-Companion-DOM-snapshot-injection/docs/VIEWPORT_AWARENESS_UPDATE.md

 **Added instructions:**
 ```
 VIEWPORT AWARENESS:
-You will receive information about TWO types of products:
+You will receive information about THREE types of products based on scroll position:
 1. 🔍 VISIBLE PRODUCTS - Currently visible on the user's screen
+2. ⬆️ ABOVE THE FOLD - Products the user has already scrolled past
-2. 📜 BELOW THE FOLD - Products that require scrolling down
+3. ⬇️ BELOW THE FOLD - Products that require scrolling down

 When answering questions:
+- ALWAYS check ALL THREE sections when answering questions about availability
+- If products matching the criteria are VISIBLE, list them in a "Currently Visible" section
-- If matching products are only in the VISIBLE section, mention them directly
+- If products matching the criteria are ABOVE THE FOLD, list them in an "Above (Scroll Up)" section
-- If matching products are BELOW THE FOLD, tell the user they need to scroll down
+- If products matching the criteria are BELOW THE FOLD, list them in a "Below (Scroll Down)" section
-- Use phrases like "if you scroll down a bit..." or "further down the page..."
+- Use phrases like "scroll up to see..." and "scroll down to see..." appropriately
-- Always check BOTH sections when answering questions about availability
 ```

 ## Usage Example